Large black hole entropy from the giant brane expansion: Introduction

-Using the representation of~\cite{Imamura:2021ytr} and working in the macrocanonical ensemble, we will show that an exponentially large number of cancellations occurs when summing over individual giant graviton contributions at large charges and for all~$N\,$.
+Using the representation of~\cite{Imamura:2021ytr} and working in the macrocanonical ensemble, at large charges and for all~$N$ we will show that an exponentially large number of cancellations occurs when summing over the giant brane number~$n$.
 Such cancellations can be explained in terms of an extremization mechanism for the giant graviton number~$n\,$.
 At~$N\,\gg\, 1$ this mechanism explains how the dual black-hole entropy is recovered within the giant graviton expansion, and its derivation provides, in particular, a first-principle explanation of the large-$N$ extremization mechanism proposed in~\cite{Choi:2022ovw}.
 More generally, the mechanism here identified implies that the latter cancellations continue to happen at large charges for any value of~$N\,$, not just in the large-$N$ expansion.
 It will be also shown that a similar extremization mechanism holds for the exact giant graviton-like representation of~\cite{Murthy:2022ien} and checked -- against numerics -- how such mechanism exactly accounts for the exponentially large cancellations happening after summing over individual giant graviton-like subseries (in appendix~\ref{sec:ExactRep}, see plot~\ref{fig:GGIndexComparison}).

 In the representation of~\cite{Imamura:2021ytr,Gaiotto:2021xce,Lee:2022vig}, this extremization mechanism will tell us that the black hole entropy~\cite{Gutowski:2004ez,Gutowski:2004yv,Cvetic:2004ny} comes from the superposition of a pair of complex conjugated saddle points whose semiclassical contributions evaluate the sum over giant graviton brane number~$n$.
 The canonical matrix integral representation of the index~\cite{Kinney:2005ej} is known to be dominated by a pair of complex conjugated eigenvalue configurations too~\cite{Cabo-Bizet:2020ewf,Benini:2018ywd,Cabo-Bizet:2019eaf,Cabo-Bizet:2020nkr,Aharony:2021zkr}\cite{Agarwal:2020zwm}.
 The latter and the former pairs are related: they provide two different interpretations of the very same contributions to the index at large charges of order~$N^2$.~\footnote{ It would be interesting to understand what is the physical meaning in the microcanonical ensemble of the~$\mathbb{Z}_2$ operation that exchanges the two leading saddles.
 What are the two groups of 1/16 BPS states that carry charge~$\pm1$ under this operation?} It remains for the future to understand the physics of the excitations accounting for subleading corrections in both, the canonical matrix model and giant graviton(-like) expansions, and for both small and large black holes.~\footnote{In the context of the canonical matrix integral representation of the index, this problem has been partially analyzed in~\cite{Aharony:2021zkr,Mamroud:2022msu}.} ~\footnote{It would be also interesting to study how the defects recently studied in~\cite{Chen:2023lzq} deform the giant-graviton expansions. }